ShopUW+ creates Purchase Orders for all Purchasing Requests. Please review the ShopUW+ training and Quick Guide for guidance on Purchase Orders.

-Departments wishing to make frequent purchases from a single supplier should initiate a blanket order requisition for their total anticipated needs for the fiscal year.
+Departments wishing to make frequent purchases from a single supplier may initiate a standing order in ShopUW+ for their total anticipated needs for the fiscal year.

 Unless a contract blanket order is awarded based on the bid process, or otherwise indicated, a $5,000.00 limit per release order (transaction) will apply.

 The ordering department must create receipts against the standing order in ShopUW+ in order to trigger payments.
 The funds are encumbered through the standing order process.

 Emergency procurements exceeding a department's delegated authority should be handled in the most appropriate manner for the situation.

 An emergency is defined as a situation which:

 1. Threatens the public health, safety or welfare, and